-Furthermore, I believe the circuit court should have granted the petition for a writ of mandamus to order the Secretary of State to investigate the qualifications of those candidates who appeared on the 2012 general-election ballot for President of the United States, a duty that existed at the filing with the department a certified copy of his or her birth certificate").
-Federal passport regulations state that a birth certificate is "[p]rimary evidence of birth in the United States."
-22 C.F.R. § 51.42(a).
+Furthermore, I believe the circuit court should have granted the petition for a writ of mandamus to order the Secretary of State to investigate the qualifications of those candidates who appeared on the 2012 general-election ballot for President of the United States, a duty that existed at the time this petition was filed and the object of the relief requested.
+Although the removal of a President-elect or a President who has taken the oath of office is within the breast of Congress, the determination of the eligibility of the regulations state that a birth certificate is "[p]rimary evidence of birth in the United States."
+22 C.F.R. \S 51.42(a).